 Creating a purpose statement isn’t easy.
 After all, the growth of your organization depends on this tiny statement.
 You’ve to make sure that it’s clear, concise, and perfect.
 Let’s learn how to do that!

-How to Write a Purpose Statement in 6 Easy Steps?
+How to Write a Purpose Statement?
+(Format & Steps)

 Step 1.
 Team Up With Employees & Other Stakeholders